FAC8/fac9-gitbook/week6/hapi-auth-cookie.md

 ## Add auth to your routes

+Now we can check whether a cookie has been set by ocnfiguring the `auth` object of a route.
 We can simply block a route for users without a set cookie:

 ```javascript
 server.route({